 - Important Information: This trail involves a river crossing and bookings are required at the hut

-If you plan on doing this overnight track then plan ahead as it’s very popular.
-If you do complete it then you’ll be rewarded with one of the most epic experiences in New Zealand.
+If you plan on doing this overnight track, then definitely plan ahead as it’s very popular.
+If you do complete it, then you’ll be rewarded with one of the most epic experiences ever!

 6. Rob Roy Glacier Track